 We use Mint in our household and are comfortable doing so.
 I believe the benefits far outweigh any potential dangers.

 Do you use Mint or another online budget tool?
 If so, how have you gotten past any initial concerns you may have had about security?
 If not, are security concerns holding you back?

 Know someone else who would benefit from this article?
 Please forward a link to my site.
 And if you haven’t done so already, you can subscribe to this blog by clicking here.
-Two or three times a week, you’ll receive ideas and encouragement for using money well.
+About once a week, you’ll receive ideas and encouragement for using money well.